Skip to content

 Key takeaway

 Treat moving upmarket as re-architecting the company around a new buyer, not adding a bigger plan.
-The post recommends moving up only when larger-account pull is repeatable, you are willing to rebuild sales, product, and support around the enterprise buyer, and you have a plan to protect the core that funds the move.
+Move up only when larger-account pull is repeatable, you are willing to rebuild sales, product, and support around the enterprise buyer, and you have a plan to protect the core that funds the move.

 A couple of big logos in the pipeline feels like proof you should go enterprise.
 Usually it is not — it is the moment the real decision starts.
 Here is the worked version: the same seven-section structure YourBrief generates, applied to the upmarket call so you can see the shape before running it on your own funnel.